holoviz/panel/doc/tutorials/index.md

 :link: beginner/develop_editor
 :link-type: doc

-Learn to develop efficiently with Panel in an editor efficiently
+Learn the basics of developing Panel apps in an editor
 :::

 :::{grid-item-card} {octicon}`note;2.5em;sd-mr-1` Develop in a Notebook
-:link: develop_editor
+:link: beginner/develop_notebook
 :link-type: doc

-Learn how to develop efficiently with Panel in a notebook.
+Learn the basics of developing Panel apps in a notebook
 :::

 :::{grid-item-card} {octicon}`zap;2.5em;sd-mr-1` Display objects with `pn.panel`
-:link: display_pn_panel
+:link: beginner/display_pn_panel
 :link-type: doc

 Learn how to display objects easily and flexibly with `pn.panel`.